 I love to speak, and if your church is looking for an interesting women’s event, my Girl Talk: Straight Talk on Marriage and Intimacy, is a ton of fun.
 But I also do general interest women’s retreats, too.

-When I’m not working, you can usually find me at home, homeschooling my two daughters.
-And knitting.
-Preferably simultaneously!
+When I’m not working, you can usually find me at home, knitting.
+Even in line at the grocery store!

 She loves encouraging women in their relationships, both with God and with their husbands, children, and friends.

 Her passion is for marriage, and she and her husband Keith speak together at marriage outreaches and at FamilyLife Canada marriage conferences.